Uniting anti-establishment views, distributing Hong Kong protesters | paNOW | Prince Albert, Saskatchewan - Mash Viral

 The protests began in June against a bill that would have allowed the city to extradite suspect criminals to China and quickly raged in full defense of the city’s semi-autonomy under the Beijing regime.

-Chan, founder of Lausan, travels the world to seek support from grassroots organizers.
+Chan, the member of Lausse, travels the world to seek support from grassroots organizers.
 He sees a common struggle between demonstrators in Chile, Kashmir, Bolivia and Puerto Rico and says that their struggle comes from the same root: governments that lie to their own people.

 “We need to think beyond trying to appease elites far away,” he said, “when it comes to the issue of Hong Kong’s autonomy, I think neither China nor the United States really want Hong Kong to be free.”